 text-heading

-An Entanglement of Pattern Seekers: Sculptures across Spacetime:
+An Entanglement of Pattern Seekers: Sculptures Connecting Past and Future

 Over millions of years, our hominid ancestors glimpsed many possible futures in the flickering firelight, night after night developing their ability to see patterns.
 This process revealed a counterfactual, layered reality shaped by conscious choice.
 By comprehending choice, they inadvertently discovered free will.
 They succeeded by choosing to be guided by conscious conscience powered by morality.
 Evidence of their choices lies in the fossilised bones and footprints of our ancestors - and within all of us, embedded in the unique neurology of Homo sapiens